BrianGardnerAtl/website/_drafts/setup_and_text.md

 ### Version updates

-At the time of this writing, the version of the Jetpack Compose library provided in the template project is slightly behind the latest version.
-I did not run into issues with this until trying to deal with vector image loading but this seems like a better place to take care of it.
-I'll refer back here when the series gets to that point to make sure your project is setup correctly.
+At the time of this writing, the version of the Jetpack Compose library provided in the template project is behind the latest version.
+I did not run into issues with this until trying to deal with vector image loading but updating it now ensures I am using the current APIs.

-First, open up the app-level `build.gradle` file and update the compose library dependencies.
-At the time of this writing they need to be updated to dev04 from dev02.
+At the time of this writing I update the versions to dev04 from dev02.

 ```kotlin
 dependencies {